 I look forward to hearing from you and would welcome a response within 7 days.

 If you were not reimbursed for refreshments or accommodation during the disruption, you should also include this line, deleting whatever does not apply from within the brackets.
-You can find out more about your entitlement to refreshments or accommodation here.

 You should remove the italics and add this line in before the final ‘I look forward to hearing from you’ line: